Transmission/Communication Medium or Channel:

 Use:

-• Infrared signals can be used for communication between keyboards, mouse and printers.
+• Infrared signals can be used for communication between keyboards, mice, and printers.

-• The infrared Data Association (IrDA), an association for sponsoring the use of infrared waves, has established a standard for using these signals for communication between devices such as the keyboard, mice, PCs, and printers.
-Infrared signals defined by the IrDA transmit through line of sight; the IrDA port on the keyboard needs to point to the PC for transmission occurs.
+• The Infrared Data Association (IrDA), an association for sponsoring the use of infrared waves, has established a standard for using these signals for communication between devices such as keyboards, mice, PCs, and printers.
+Infrared signals defined by the IrDA transmit through line of sight; the IrDA port on the keyboard needs to point to the PC for transmission to occur.

 (b) Microwave: